Curvature dependent dynamics of a bacterium confined in a giant unilamellar vesicle: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we have explored the behavior of a naturally occurring active particle, a bacterium, within a GUV, using a combination of experiments, simulations, and analytical calculations.
 The positional distribution of the bacterium inside a GUV demonstrates its strong affinity towards the inner boundary of the vesicle.
 We have studied the nature of the distribution, and find that the probability of locating the bacterium at a specific distance from the boundary is best characterized by a bi-exponential function.
 This observation is reproduced in our simulations based on a simple minimal model, i.e., an ABP trapped within a circular confinement with a reflective boundary.
-Mathematical results obtained from a linearized Fokker-Planck equation also predicts the nature of the distribution within the constraints of the simplifying assumptions.
+Mathematical results obtained from a linearized Fokker-Planck equation also predict the nature of the distribution within the constraints of the simplifying assumptions.

 The simulation results reveal some interesting facts about the nature of the two length scales that characterize the bi-exponential decay of the positional distribution.
-The short length scale appears to be directly linked to the translational diffusion associated with the thermal noise.
-In contrast, the long length scale is controlled solely by the rotational diffusion associated with the active noise.
-Our mathematical formalism predicts specific scaling behaviours for both the length scales, which are confirmed in simulations.
+The short-length scale appears to be directly linked to the translational diffusion associated with thermal noise.
+In contrast, the long-length scale is controlled solely by the rotational diffusion associated with the active noise.
+Our mathematical formalism predicts specific scaling behaviours for both length scales, which are confirmed in simulations.

-Numerical simulation results, as well as our mathematical theory show that the nature of decay of the positional distribution is closely associated with the spatial dependence of the statistics of the orientation variable.
+The results of numerical simulation, as well as our mathematical theory, show that the nature of decay of the positional distribution is closely associated with the spatial dependence of the statistics of the orientation variable.
 The mean orientation of the particles is predominantly radially outward, close to the boundary, and remains constant over a certain region near the wall.
 Away from the boundary layer, the mean orientation abruptly decays to zero, and the positional distribution switches to the slower mode of decay.
-This suggests that, unlike what might be expected naively, the ABP orientation does not become disordered beyond the regime of the fast exponential decay.
+This suggests that, unlike what might be expected naively, the ABP orientation does not become disordered beyond the regime of fast exponential decay.
 The orientational profile of the ABP as a function of distance, is part of our ongoing investigations.